LCC-Tool/LCC_Tool_5MW-PEMWE/README.md

 If you use our code or paper to do research that gets published, please cite the paper using the below:

-Y.Chen; M.Benchat; C.Minke (2024). : How to work with uncertainty in life cycle costing of green energy. example journal, pp.123.
-Zenodo: (The DOI code will be added after the paper receives permission to publish.)
+Chen, Y., Benchat, M. & Minke, C. Working with uncertainty in life cycle costing: New approach applied to the case study on proton exchange membrane water electrolysis.
+Front.
+Energy (2025). https://doi.org/10.1007/s11708-025-1033-1

 ## Project status
 The development will continue.